 You can find more info on the Vista Dome here!

 Dining Experience (Gourmet Express Lunch/Dinner): $225-295 per person

 The Gourmet Express option takes place in the wine train’s vintage train car.
 Again you’re not stopping at any wineries.
 The lunch tour is 3 hours total, while the dinner option is 2 hours.
 The meals are both multiple courses and made of local, gourmet food.

 The Napa Valley Wine Train also offers a couple different special events throughout the year!
-The Murder Mystery dinner happens once a month (typically on a Saturday).
+The Murder Mystery dinner happens a few times a month (typically on a Friday or Saturday).
 Each month has a different theme and while you’re eating dinner, you’ll also be solving a mystery!
 Each dinner is multiple courses and the entire ride is about two hours.